-All on campus students are required by Missouri Senate Bill 197 to be screened for Tuberculosis (TB).
-The screening must follow the Center for Disease Control protocols that screen individuals based upon their time outside the United States, and their possible exposure to TB, or those who are likely to have come in contact with someone who has TB.
-The legislation requires colleges and universities to place a hold on a student's registration if they do not complete the Tuberculosis screening within their first semester at a Missouri college or University.
+All on-campus students are required by Missouri Senate Bill 197 to be screened for tuberculosis (TB).
+The screening must follow the Centers for Disease Control protocols that screen individuals based upon their time outside the United States, and their possible exposure to TB or likelihood to have come in contact with someone who has TB.

+The legislation requires colleges and universities to place a hold on a student's registration if they do not complete the tuberculosis screening within their first semester at a Missouri college or University.
 An on-campus student is any student who takes classes on the physical campus regardless of whether they also take classes online.